|Beth Miller and Animal Friends bunny resident Farfell|

-It was during the Chinese Year of the Rabbit in 2011 when our daughter, Beth, had a creative idea for a Girl Scout leadership project.
+It was during the Chinese Year of the Rabbit in 2011 when our daughter had a creative idea for a Girl Scout leadership project.
 She wanted to write parody lyrics to a popular song and film animals acting it out to promote adoptions at Animal Friends.

 She was too young to handle dogs (need to be 18) or cats (16 for that), but at age 13, she was just right for the bunnies, provided a parent came too.
+If I came with her, she could have worked with the dogs or cats as well but she chose bunnies.
 No, I wasn’t kicking and screaming, because she is our youngest, and I realize the importance of nurturing our children’s dreams.
 So we signed up for Rabbit Wrangling I through IV, including Bun Runs--when all the rabbits jump around freely as visitors pat them--and a “Bunny Spa,” where we learned brushing, toe nail clipping and how to clean out rabbits’ scent glands.
-I could have passed on that last one, but one more item added to my life’s resume!
+I could pass on that last one, but one more item my life’s resume!

 I wasn’t prepared for how those little bunnies would work their way into my heart.
 At the orientation we learned rabbits can be litter trained like a cat, and if it is bonded to a mate, it is for life.
 Calamity Jack was the first rabbit I wrangled.
 It turned out he was the most skittish, but a bunny mentor taught me to place one hand in front of his face and stroke his ears.
 He then trusted me to hop into a cage to be taken for a “Bun Run.”